Travel Tips for Frequent Business Travellers

 If you pack economically, you’ll be surprised how much you can fit into a single carry-on bag.
 And if the hotel at your destination has a launderette or dry-cleaning service, you can pack less clothes and simply have them cleaned while you’re there.

 Remain Polite and Courteous

 You know that old saying that you catch more flies with honey than with vinegar?
 Well, it’s especially true in airports.
-Airport staff have to deal with a lot throughout the day; so best not to add to their headache.
+Airport staff have to deal with frustrated and downright aggressive travellers all day; don’t add to their headache.
 The person at the checkout desk will be much more likely to find you a quick and easy replacement flight in the event of a cancellation if you’re polite, friendly and considerate of the fact that it is not their fault.

 Always keep your cool when dealing with employees in airports, whether it’s security, flight attendants or check-in assistants, they’re just doing their jobs in a very stressful environment.
 They will appreciate your good manners and may even remember you favourably if an upgrade becomes available.